 and throwing his suspect against obstacles, leaving his face broken and bleeding after he's done with him

-And just like before, he makes a visible effort to move something heavy, like when pulling RoboCain off the rooftop and he's reacting to pain like a human being, gritting teeth and screaming, for example when he's tortured in the factory.
+Check.
+Just like before, he makes a visible effort to move something heavy, like when pulling RoboCain off the rooftop or detaching the clamp from his chest

 Peter Weller made sure that the character is consistent: There are a lot of guidelines to the character.
 Sometimes Frank [Miller] would have to alter his stuff because he wasn't used to writing the character.(...)
 So a lot of those things, when I would read them, I'd say 'Frank, this is out of the character'.
 Instinctively, I knew what was right (Cinefantastique, 1990)